ykdojo/csqa/README.md

 ### 5. Want to contribute?

 Thank you!
 That would be great.
-Please feel free to any pull requests here.
+Please feel free to send any pull requests here.